 - 1.1 Scottish Government policy is to house persons with an identified need wherever it is possible to do so.
-Housing providers play a key role in the provision of housing for people who require some support in addition to their housing requirements. - 1.2 Some Housing Associations (e.g. Hillcrest / Gowrie Care, Bield, Margaret Blackwood) have concentrated on providing accommodation together with specialised support for a particular client group or groups. - 1.3 Whilst Abertay has a large number of Retirement Housing units and employs its own Retirement Housing Co-ordinators, it is recognised that some of our tenants (including retirement housing tenants) may require additional housing support and / or care to help maintain their tenancy. - 1.4 Abertay does not have direct experience of providing this additional support / care.
-Therefore we will support individuals to maintain their tenancy by working in partnership with Dundee City Council, Social Work Dept, Social Care Response Team, Occupational Health, Homeless Services and a range of external agencies including but not limited to Dundee City Council's Connect Team, Positive Steps Partnership, Home Scotland,, Action for Children, Women's Aid, Addiction Teams, Shelter, Police Scotland, NHS Scotland and Care Managers. - 1.5 Abertay will play its part in adapting existing tenants' accommodation in order to make it more suitable for the existing tenants' requirements.
-To date this has been through Stage 3 funding from the Scottish Government although direct funding ourselves will not be ruled out in exceptional circumstances. - 1.6 Abertay has been involved in the building of new developments where the key requirements are for specially adapted houses with specialised housing support from other agencies (e.g. Carr Gomm, Action for Children in Arthurstone Terrace, Women's Aid Refuge and Turning Point in Dunholm Road).
-In these circumstances it is usual either for Abertay to issue Scottish Secure Tenancies (SST) or Short SSTs (SSST) to the tenants and / or to have management protocols / leases in place with Social Work and / or the housing support provider.
+Housing providers play a key role in the provision of housing for people who require additional support in addition to their housing requirements. - 1.2 Some Housing Associations (e.g. Hillcrest, Bield, Blackwood) have concentrated on providing accommodation together with specialized support for a particular client group or groups. - 1.3 Whilst the Association has a large number of Retirement Housing properties and employs its own Retirement Housing Coordinators, it is recognised that some of our tenants, including retirement housing tenants, may require additional housing support and / or care to help maintain their tenancy. - 1.4 The Association does not have direct experience of providing this additional support / care.
+Therefore we will support individuals to maintain their tenancy by working in partnership with external agencies, such as: Dundee City Council's Health and Social Care Partnership, Occupational Health, Homeless Services, Dundee City Council's Connect Team, Positive Steps Partnership, Home Scotland, Action for Children, Women's Aid, Addiction Teams and Shelter, amongst others. - 1.5 The Association will play its part in adapting existing tenants' accommodation in order to make it more suitable for the existing tenants' requirements.
+To date this has been through Stage 3 Adaptation funding from the Scottish Government although direct funding will not be ruled out in exceptional circumstances. - 1.6 The Association has been involved in the building of new developments where the key requirements are for specially adapted houses with specialised housing support from other agencies (e.g Carr Gomm, Action for Children in Arthurstone Terrace, Women's Aid Refuge and Turning Point in Dunholm Road).
+In these circumstances it is usual either for the Association to issue Scottish Secure Tenancies (SST) or Short Scottish Secure Tenancies (SSST) to the tenants and/or to have management protocols / leases in place with Social Work and/or the housing support provider.
 We will continue to seek out these opportunities as they become available.